 a farm that produces enough food for the family with a small additional amount for trade.

-the transatlantic system of trade in which goods, including slaves, were exchanged between Africa, England, Europe, the West INdies, and teh colonies in North America
+the transatlantic system of trade in which goods, including slaves, were exchanged between Africa, England, Europe, the West Indies, and the colonies in North America.

 a series of laws passed by Parliament, beginning in 1651, to ensure that England made money from its colonies' trade.

-a crop grown by a farmer to be sold for money rather than personal use.
+a crop grown by a farmer to be sold for money rather than for personal use.

-a skilled worker, such as a weaver or potter, who makes goods by hand; a craftsperson
+a skilled worker, such as a weaver or a potter, who makes goods by hand; a craftsperson.

 William Byrd II

-a worker hired by a planter to watch over and direct eh work of slaves
+a worker hired by a planter to watch over and direct the work of slaves.

-a mountain range that stretches from eastern Canada south the Alabama
+a mountain range that stretches from eastern Canada south to Alabama.

-a large group of a families that claim a common ancestor.
+a large group of families that claim a common ancestor.